wp-plugins/unit-converter/readme.txt

 * Metres <-> feet
 * Kilometres <-> miles
 * Litres <-> gallons
+* Kilojoules <-> calories

 == Bugs ==

 * Converted measurements will always be written in their canonical/long name, e.g. 'kilograms' instead of 'kg'.
-* It cannot handle quoted aliases (e.g. 5' or 9") or composite measurements, e.g. 5'9".
+* Cannot handle quoted aliases (e.g. 5' or 9") or composite measurements, e.g. 5'9".

+To report any bugs please do so from the [plugin homepage](http://miknight.com/projects/unit-converter/ "Visit the plugin home page").

 == Plans ==

 * An options page to configure various aspects of the plugin.
 * Auto-detection for which measurement abbreviation to use for the converted unit (lbs -> kg, pounds -> kilograms).

+== ChangeLog ==

+= 0.2 - 2009-03-22 =
+* Added kilojoule <-> calorie converter.
+* Now require the match text to be case sensitive (e.g. 2L or 5kg only, not 2l or 5KG).

+= 0.1 - 2009-03-19 =
+* Initial version.